Zamesov26/tg_new_bot/docs/adr/README.md

 # Architecture Decision Records (ADR)

-This directory contains Architecture Decision Records (ADRs) for the sveta_bot project.
+This directory contains Architecture Decision Records (ADRs) for the wonderland project.
 Each ADR documents a significant architectural decision made during the project's development.

 ## What is an ADR?